lborguetti/netfilter-hands-on/README.md

 ## Machine Names and IP Addresses (DNS)

  - [IANA - IP Addresses](https://www.iana.org/numbers) - responsible for global coordination of the Internet Protocol addressing systems, as well as the Autonomous System Numbers used for routing Internet traffic.
- - [IANA - Root Servers](https://www.iana.org/domains/root/servers) - responsible for global coordination of the Internet Protocol addressing systems, as well as the Autonomous System Numbers used for routing Internet traffic.
+ - [IANA - Root Servers](https://www.iana.org/domains/root/servers) - responsible for management of the DNS root zone.
+This role means assigning the operators of top-level domains, such as .uk and .com, and maintaining their technical and administrative details.

 ## Different Services: Email, Web, FTP, Name Serving